 A tributary of the fabled Nahanni River, the Broken Skull River takes everything that has made the Nahanni River famous and ups the ante again.
 Beautiful mountain scenery, pristine wilderness, fun whitewater, steaming hot springs, ancient tufa mounds and stunning canyons.
-Seeing Virginia Falls at the end of your trip makes this truly the best of the best that the watershed has to offer.

-||Arrival in Norman Wells, NWT, Group Orientation and Outfitting, Paddle training on DOT Lake in evening, first night dinner at Lodge, and final trip preparations
+||Arrival in Norman Wells, or Fort Simpson NWT, Group Orientation and Outfitting, Paddle training on DOT Lake in evening, first night dinner at Lodge, and final trip preparations

 ||Fly from Norman Wells to Divide Lake in a floatplane over the spectacular Mackenzie Mountains.
 Set up camp on the shores of this pristine mountain lake and enjoy the day!
 This can include hiking one of the surrounding mountain peaks, paddling around the lake, or just enjoying the views.

 ||After breakfast and packing up, it is time to start the journey by finding the outlet of aptly named Cold Feet Creek on the south end of Divide Lake.
 The next few hours are spent getting to know your canoe partner by lining and floating the canoes down this twisting and shallow creek until it meets the much larger Divide Creek.
 As you arrive at the confluence, you will immediately see the river drop precipitously over the lip of the beautiful Swallow Falls, named because of the cliff swallows that nest along the shore here.
 After a short portage and some exploring around the Falls, a canyon section awaits where, depending on the water and skill level, the group will line or paddle some exciting and technical rapids, before finally camping at the meeting of Divide Creek and the Broken Skull River.